🎉Not sure which plan fits your service business in Ghana?Find your plan →

 Ghana VAT, NHIL and GETFund — explained.

 Ghana does not apply a single VAT rate.
 It applies three separate indirect levies on applicable transactions.
 Understanding how they work — and how they must be tracked — matters for every registered business.
-This page explains the structure and how Finza handles all three automatically.
+This page explains the structure and how Finza structures records across all three.

 Framework in effect